 The trails of Tour du Mont Blanc are very well labeled and with many other travelers on the same route, so doing the TMB alone is not a hard feat at all.
 The one downside to hiking solo is reserving the accommodations.
-Explore many different itinerary options.
+You should always explore many different itinerary options.
 The refuges and hotels book up months in advance.
-The route travels through three different countries each with its own language that can quickly turn into a logistical nightmare.
-I don’t believe there is a right or wrong way to do the Tour du Mont Blanc — just pros and cons.
+The route travels through three different countries, each with its own language, which can quickly turn into a logistical nightmare.

 How much does Tour du Mont Blanc cost?

 A guided Tour du Mont Blanc hike will cost you around €1,300 to €1,500.
 Keep in mind this means all expenses are covered.
 Plus, you’re traveling with a professional.

 Here is a list of other costs for the Tour du Mont Blanc hike: